 Phenderson Djéli Clark is a historian and occasional speculative fiction writer.
 His short SFF stories have appeared in Daily Science Fiction, Heroic Fantasy Quarterly, Tor.com and elsewhere.
 He posts on SFF, diversity and more at his blog The Disgruntled Haradrim (www.pdjeliclark.com).
 He also tweets stuff: @pdjeliclark

 LeKesha is a coffee enthusiast and writes novel-length fantasy with a particular enthusiasm for villains (who also drink coffee).
-She is an ASL teacher in Florida, sensitivity reads for bipolar representation, and blogs books and mental health occasionally for BlackGirlNerds.com.
-She tumbls, too.
+She is an ASL teacher in Florida, sensitivity reads for bipolar representation, and blogs mental health occasionally for BlackGirlNerds.com.
+She tumbls and tweets, too.

 For technical issues regarding the website, email email@example.com.